Motion for Summary Judgment Example

 Answer: “Only in the issue about the disappearance of gentamicin.”

-Question: “Is there anything that you’ve read that tells you Wendy White had anything to do with reporting of this patient that was not her primary patient?”
+Question: “Is there anything that you’ve read that tells you Wendy White had anything to do with the reporting of this patient that was not her primary patient?”

 Dr. Kenny stated he would withdraw his criticism if Nurse White testified she was just helping push the patient down the hall and had no idea what medications were ordered.
 Nurse White testified that her role was limited to assisting with the transfer and hanging a bag of clindamycin.